JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 to a *DRIFT PER DAY*

 ### Goal 1
-Unveiling the secret of failing **TSC** calibration at **tianocore UEFI**.
-This knowledge seems to be necessary to tell, since it was unuseable for many years until an Intel-specific (not AMD!) solution was introduced, that requires an extension of the instructionset (**CPUID** *Time Stamp Counter and Nominal Core Crystal Clock Information Leaf*).
+Unveiling the secret of failing **TSC** calibration algorithm at **tianocore UEFI**, that was workarounded on recent processors only (*Alderlake*) with an Intel-specific (not AMD) solution, that requires an extension of the instructionset (**CPUID** *Time Stamp Counter and Nominal Core Crystal Clock Information Leaf*).

+This knowledge seems to be necessary to tell, to prevent engineers (e.g. UEFI BIOS vendors) from running into the same widely distributed fallacy of thinking on other processor architectures.

 ### Goal 2
-Demonstration of a proven algorithm, that is also portable to other processor architectures
+Demonstration of a proven algorithm that includes an *error correction* and is also portable to other processor architectures.

+### Goal 3
+Point out, that such kind of failure was possible only

 ## Technical background
 ### *nominal frequency / base speed*